18F/18f.gsa.gov/_posts/2016-11-25-what-18f-is-thankful-for-this-thanksgiving.md

 - culture
 excerpt: Like all federal employees, we don't work on Thanksgiving.
 We do work on the day after, though, and this year we thought we'd pause to take a moment and reflect.
 Here are a few things that we're thankful for, what brings meaning to our lives, and what brings us to work every day.
 image: /assets/blog/join-us/18F-IRL-2016.jpg
-figcaption: The 18F team gathered in the GSA building in May 2016.
+image_figcaption: The 18F team gathered in the GSA building in May 2016.
 ---

 {{ page.excerpt }}